blognami/blognami/README.md

 Blognami is **both an app and a framework stack**:

 * **Blognami** → The blogging platform itself — passwordless authentication, markdown editing, tagging, and more.
-* **Sintra** → The underlying full-stack web framework powering Blognami.
+* **Pinstripe** → The underlying full-stack web framework powering Blognami.
   It provides the core runtime, database integration, and CLI commands used to create, run, and manage Blognami projects.

-This monorepo contains **all the packages for both Blognami and Sintra**, so you can explore the internals, contribute, or extend them.
+This monorepo contains **all the packages for both Blognami and Pinstripe**, so you can explore the internals, contribute, or extend them.

 ---